Mental Health

 I developed an eating disorder when I was fourteen years old.
 It was an intense battle that grew worse for three years, worse than I can even fathom now.
 When I was nearly seventeen, I was finally shown that recovery was both something that existed and a viable plan for me.

-Three long years of smile-less photos, a heavy sadness sitting in my chest, and my eyes growing far too accustomed to welling with tears, and I was finally saved and safe and happy.
+After three long years of smile-less photos, a heavy sadness sitting in my chest, and my eyes growing far too accustomed to well with tears, I was finally saved and safe and happy.

 The next year was marked by energy and enthusiasm and lots of uncontrollable laughing.
 And it was great.
 Until it wasn’t.

-Until suddenly the same feeling of heavy unease returned to its spot beneath my sternum and my thoughts spun too quickly from outrageous positivity to scared chaos.
-It was hard.
-Again.
+Suddenly, the same feeling of heavy unease returned to its spot beneath my sternum, and my thoughts spun too quickly from outrageous positivity to scared chaos.
+It was hard again.

 By the time I was 28, the hypomanic episodes had become so angry and painful and “emotionally itchy” that I’d become almost violent.
-The depressions were just as intensely terrible, only they lasted longer.
-I would cycle every three months and only have a few weeks of relative-stability between them.
+The depression episodes were just as intensely terrible; only they lasted longer.
+I would cycle every three months and only have a few weeks of relative stability between them.

 So, I had learned over the course of the fourteen years living with an incredibly mismanaged mood disorder that it was inevitable that I was going to “lose my mind” again.

-I would ascend to a level of energy that I didn’t realize humans could achieve again, that would dissipate into frazzled, painfully irritable distress again, I could plummet into all-consuming and crippling depression again.
-And then I would claw my way out of the trenches using every ounce of my energy, pull myself up over the last ledge, stand on steady ground for a moment or two only to have the ground fall from beneath me.
+I would ascend to a level of energy that I didn’t realize humans could achieve again, that would dissipate into frazzled, painfully irritable distress again, and I could plummet into all-consuming and crippling depression again.
+Then I would claw my way out of the trenches using every ounce of my energy, pull myself up over the last ledge, and stand on steady ground for a moment or two only to have the ground fall from beneath me.
 Again.

 Fourteen years and I didn’t think I had it in me to keep trying.